wangziqi2013/wangziqi2013.github.io/_posts/2021-07-10-extending.markdown

    of the encoding scheme.
    In this paper, the compression ratio is used as the only factor for determining which scheme to use.

+3. The FPC headers can be stored in a separate group to allow fast computation of the compressed block size.
+   The scheme used for encoding need not be stored in this case, as we can infer it from the compressed size during both encoding and decoding.

 This paper proposes a technique for reducing storage overhead of applying data encoding to reduce bit flips of NVM writes.
 As NVM devices have limited write-erase cycles, and are generally more power-hungry for writes, previous works have